open-job/openjob-website/docs/about-openjob/faq.md

 :::

 ## Server can not be connected
 Server start normally without error logs, but client cannot be connected.
-Check whether the IP by the server startup is the real IP of the machine, if not the real IP, please specify the server binding IP.
+Check whether the IP by the server startup is the real IP of the system, if not the real IP, please specify the server binding IP.
 The general reasons are:
-- Docker deployment on the Server machine, and the correct IP cannot be obtained
+- Docker deployment on the Server system, and the correct IP cannot be goted
-- Multiple network on the Server machine, and the correct IP cannot be obtained
+- Multiple network on the Server system, and the correct IP cannot be goted

-- Like this configure server, Container environment can configure `AKKA_BIND_HOSTNAME` environment variable, server obtains the local IP by default
+- Like this configure server, Container environment can configure `AKKA_BIND_HOSTNAME` environment variable, server get the local IP by default
 ```properties
 akka.bind.hostname=${AKKA_BIND_HOSTNAME:}
 ```

 :::danger
-Server must obtain the real IP of the machine, Otherwise the cluster communication is abnormal.
+Server must get the real IP of the system, Otherwise the cluster communication is abnormal.
 :::